deepaksood619/website-old/_pages/about.md

 ## Some things about me
 I love learning new things, therefore I had worked on large set of fields.
 I love creating new things and find solutions to real life problems.
 I am passionate to solve problems using novel ideas and iterate quickly on my ideas to optimize it for scalability.

-I also improving myself everyday, optimizing my work flow in every step of my work.
+I also improve myself everyday, optimizing my work flow in every step of my work.
 I like things clean and organized.
 And I am fun to be with. :D

 ## Places I Code